hongzhonglu/vivarium/doc/getting_started.rst

 .. tip:: If you get errors from Python about being unable to find
     ``vivarium``, make sure you've set your PYTHONPATH to include vivarium.
-See :ref:`pythonpath` for details.
+See :ref:`pypath` for details.

 where ``<type>`` is the agent type, ``<id>`` is the identifier for this agent, and ``<outId>`` is an optional argument that stipulates that the